dominiklessel/node-express-boilerplate/README.md

 $ node app
 ```

-## Asset management

-[jam.js](https://github.com/caolan/jam) is used for asset management, but still has a bug, which forces you to fix paths inside `require.config.js` and `require.js` manually.

 ## CDN using *express-cdn*

 To use a CDN, just update your configuration files, uncomment line 36 - 39 in `app.js` and use the CDN helper inside your views.